-Now, this bar maaaaaay seem like a setting for an old creepy horror movie but bare with us here!
+Now, this bar maaaaaay seem like a setting for an old creepy horror movie but bear with us here!
 This carousel themed bar is all about fun, cocktails and a good round of darts.
 You heard us, this bar is revolutionising darts from a game that your grandfather used to play to a social event with friends.
 Expect sharing platters, cocktail slushies and party shots to really get your night going.

 55 New Oxford Street, London WC1A 1BS

-Any place that boasts three floors of wine is a place that has already won our heart and this new Tudor style winery promises well-selected wines by the glass or bottle.
+Any place that boasts three floors of wine is a place that has already won our heart and this new Tudor style wine bar promises well-selected wines by the glass or bottle.
 Housed in a former pub, this impressive looking building is from the renowned family responsible for the Chateau Margaux wine estate in France… so we know the wine is going to be wonderful.

 44 Blandford Street, Marylebone, Central London, W1U 7HS